oscardelalanza/the-weather-app/README.md

 # The Weather App

 > The Weather App project comes at the end of the Asynchronous Javascript and APIs
 > section of the Javascript course.
-It is intended for tests the knowledge of the student about
+It is intended to test the knowledge of the student about
 > asynchronous communication with promises or async/await and when to use them.

 ![Screenshot](./screenshots/screenshot.png)